 This course also provides you with a number of training opportunities in the industry as well as the chance to interact with a variety of guest lecturers and industry professionals.

-- Performing to an audience
+- How to engage with an audience

 - Audio voice acting

 - Movement (stage combat)

 - The business of performing arts

 - The historical context of performance